 From the vibrant disposition of Havana City to the magnificent sparkling waters of Cayo Largo, Cuba is unique in both its landscape and culture.
 There have been few places that I've travelled to that have had such a profound impact on my way of thinking and how I see the world.
 Cuba seems to be place where everyone is on the street, for this is where the music, culture and connection reside.
 A feeling of everyone knowing everyone comes over you because they're all out there together.
 It must be that elusive camaraderie, something I've not witnessed very much of in my every day life.
 In Cuba it is copious... but for how long?
 As restrictions ease, the inspiring way of living in Cuba is sure to change...
-So let's look at all the reasons why Cuba should be on your travel list in 2021.
+So let's look at all the reasons why Cuba should be on your travel list in 2021 and beyond.

 There are few places I have had the privilege of travelling to where you really feel like you've just stepped out of a time machine.
 Cuba is one of them.
 If you don't already know, Cuba has been politically and economically isolated by the United States since the Cuban Revolution or since the 1960's and this is hugely evident in it's infrastructure and architecture, but made better by being refinished in bright colours and artistic flare.
 These brightly coloured buildings, homes and cars pair perfectly with the ever-present Cuban music that you hear just walking through the streets; the same tunes that have been played for decades I'm sure.
 You'll hang out at classic bars, drink classic mojitos and if you're lucky enough, enjoy the same classic cigars that Fidel & Che themselves once preferred.
 Everything about this place is so different, yet so authentic.
 You can't help but be sucked in to this simple way of life enjoying the finer things and being consumed by the pleasant vibe of it all.